 A Wide-Ranging Curriculum

-We offer over 50 seminars a year in both established and emerging fields—everything from medieval literature to digital humanities.
+We offer many seminars in both established and emerging fields—everything from medieval literature to digital humanities.
 Particular strengths of our wide-ranging curriculum

 include feminist, gender, and sexuality studies; critical theory; poetics and aesthetics; critical race studies; popular culture; life writing; and Composition and Rhetoric.